Aylur/gnim/docs/jsx.md

 ### How children are passed to function components

 They are passed in as `children` property.
-They can be of any type and is statically checked by TypeScript.
+They can be of any type.

 ```tsx
 interface MyButtonProps {